 We review concepts, principles, and tools that unify current approaches to causal analysis and attend to new challenges presented by big data.
-In particular, we address the problem of data fusionpiecing together multiple datasets collected under heterogeneous conditions (i.e., different populations, regimes, and sampling methods) to obtain valid answers to gueries of interest.
+In particular, we address the problem of data fusion piecing together multiple datasets collected under heterogeneous conditions (i.e., different populations, regimes, and sampling methods) to obtain valid answers to gueries of interest.
 The availability of multiple heterogeneous datasets presents new opportunities to big data analysts, because the knowledge that can be acquired from combined data would not be possible from any individual source alone.
 However, the biases that emerge in heterogeneous environments require new analytical tools.
 Some of these biases, including confounding, sampling selection, and cross-population biases, have been addressed in isolation, largely in restricted parametric models.
 We here present a general, nonparametric framework for handling these biases and, ultimately, a theoretical solution to the problem of data fusion in causal inference tasks.

 The exponential growth of electronically accessible information has led some to conjecture that data alone can replace substantive knowledge in practical decision making and scientific explorations.
-In this paper, we argue that the scientific paradigm that has been successful in the natural and biomedical sciences would still be necessary for big data applications, albeit augmented with new challenges: to go beyond predictions and, using information from multiple sources, provide users with reasoned recommendations for actions and policies.
-Clearly, the utilization of multiple sources is realizable only in a big data environment.
-The feasibility of meeting this challenge is described in the context of the structural causal model (SCM) framework (1, 2), supplemented with a gentle introduction to causal inference in general (new reference #).
+In this paper, we argue that traditional scientific methodologies that have been successful in the natural and biomedical sciences would still be necessary for big data applications, albeit tasked with new challenges: to go beyond predictions and, using information from multiple sources, provide users with reasoned recommendations for actions and policies.
+The feasibility of meeting these challenges is demonstrated here using specific data fusion tasks, following a brief introduction to the structural causal model (SCM) framework (1-3).